cobianzo/wordpress-boilerplate/README.md

 	- contains a bunch of the development databases used along time.
 Most of them will include dummy data.
 	- These databases are created with the plugin DB Management.
 You can create you own script if you wish
 - load-latest-db.php
-	It's independent from the git project (every developer might have different settings on it). load-latest-db-dump-sample.php is a template to be used and renamed by any developer in this project.
+	It's independent from the git project (every developer might have different settings on it).
-	By loading this script in the browser, the latest database in /db-dump/ will be loaded in wp_cobianzo2.